hashicorp/terraform-provider-google/website/docs/r/cloudfunctions_function.html.markdown

 * `event_trigger` - (Optional) A source that fires events in response to a condition in another service.
 Structure is documented below.
 Cannot be used with `trigger_http`.

 * `trigger_http` - (Optional) Boolean variable.
 Any HTTP request (of a supported type) to the endpoint will trigger function execution.
 Supported HTTP request types are: POST, PUT, GET, DELETE, and OPTIONS.
 Endpoint is returned as `https_trigger_url`.
-Cannot be used with `trigger_bucket` and `trigger_topic`.
+Use `event_trigger` for another trigger options.

 * `ingress_settings` - (Optional) String value that controls what traffic can reach the function.
 Allowed values are `ALLOW_ALL`, `ALLOW_INTERNAL_AND_GCLB` and `ALLOW_INTERNAL_ONLY`.
 Changes to this field will recreate the cloud function.